ContactEngineering/ContactMechanics/CONTRIBUTING.md

 * WIP: Work in progress
 * API: changes to the user exposed API

-The changelog will be based on the content of the commits with tag BUG and ENH.
+The changelog will be based on the content of the commits with tag BUG, API and ENH.

 Examples:
 - If your are working on a new feature, uase ENH on the commit making the feature ready.
 Befoere use the WI tag.